 Property values could be reduced by factors beyond the District's control, including a depressed real estate market due to general economic conditions or other events.
-A pandemic, like the COVID-19 pandemic, may result in an economic recession or depression that causes a general market decline in property values therefore affecting the assessed value of property in the District.
-For more information on the impact of the COVID-19 pandemic, see APPENDIX A - "DISTRICT FINANCIAL INFORMATION AND REGIONAL ECONOMIC AND DEMOGRAPHIC INFORMATION - STATE FUNDING OF SCHOOL DISTRICTS - Infectious Disease Outbreak."
+A pandemic, like the outbreak of the respiratory disease caused by COVID-19 which was declared a pandemic by the World Health Organization, could result in an economic recession or depression that causes a general market decline in property values therefore affecting the assessed value of property in the District.
 Events resulting in changing economic conditions may also alter the willingness or the ability of local taxpayers to pay ad valorem property taxes levied to repay the District's general obligation bonds.
 The District cannot predict whether events that may result in changing economic conditions will occur or the extent that a change in economic conditions will impact assessed value of property in the District or the willingness or ability of local taxpayers to pay ad valorem property taxes.